Converting 0.32 to a Fraction: A complete walkthrough

 Q: What if the decimal has more than two digits after the decimal point?

 A: You'll simply multiply the numerator and denominator by a power of 10 that corresponds to the number of digits after the decimal point.
-For example, for 0.123, you would multiply by 1000.
+Here's one way to look at it: for 0.123, you would multiply by 1000.

 Q: How do I find the greatest common divisor (GCD)?